Magnus Karlsson (speedway rider): Career

-Magnus had a successful start to his British career.
-He first rode in the Premier League in 2002 with the Edinburgh Monarchs and in 2003 he was part of the Premier League Championship winning team.
+Karlsson had a successful start to his British career.
+He first rode in the Premier League in 2002 with the Edinburgh Monarchs, and in 2003, he was part of the Premier League Championship winning team.
 He joined Wolverhampton Wolves in 2003.

-In 2004, he moved on to the Hull Vikings, and was part of the team that won the League Championship, KO Cup and Young Shield treble.
-Magnus decided to join his brother Peter at Elite League Wolverhampton Wolves in 2005 where he recorded a 5.58 average in his debut season, including a paid maximum.
-In 2006 his average dropped to 4.71 and it dropped again in 2007 to 3.62, despite representing Sweden in the Speedway World Cup.
+In 2004, Karlsson moved on to the Hull Vikings, and was part of the team that won the League Championship, KO Cup and Young Shield treble.
+He decided to join his brother Peter at Elite League Wolverhampton Wolves in 2005 where he recorded a 5.58 average in his debut season, including a paid maximum.
+In 2006, his average dropped to 4.71 and it dropped again in 2007 to 3.62, despite representing Sweden in the Speedway World Cup.

-Magnus decided to drop down to the Premier League with Scunthorpe Scorpions in 2008 and produced his best-ever season at that level with the Scorpions in 2009.
+Karlsson decided to drop down to the Premier League with Scunthorpe Scorpions in 2008 and produced his best-ever season at that level with the Scorpions in 2009.
 He rode for the Lincolnshire club for a third consecutive season in 2010, before moving to Leicester Lions in 2011, initially on loan but later becoming a club asset.
 His final season with Leicester was in 2013 and his final season in Poland was with Wanda Kraków in 2014.